The perfect baked potato is just a few simple steps away. Follow this easy method and get fluffy, delicious baked potatoes in the oven every time!

-I know you might be used to wrapping your potatoes in foil, but that ends now!
-Wrapping the potatoes in foil actually steams them instead of baking them because it traps all the moisture inside.
+I know you always wrap your potatoes in foil, but that ends now!
+Wrapping the potatoes in foil actually steams them instead of baking them.
+This is because it traps all the moisture inside.
 You will end up with a soft skin and the inside just won’t be as fluffy.
-On the other hand, rubbing oil and salt on the outside and placing them directly on the oven rack ensures a perfect, crispy outside.
-Make sure you put a baking pan on the rack below the potatoes to catch any drippings.
+Rubbing oil and salt on the outside and placing them directly on the oven rack ensures a crispy outside.
+That is what makes a perfect baked potato!
+Additionally, make sure you put a baking pan on the rack below the potatoes to catch any drippings.

 How Long To Bake a Potato

 A good rule of thumb is about an hour at 350 degrees for a perfect baked potato.
-However, if you’re baking more than four at a time, increase the baking time by about 15 minutes for every two additional potatoes.
+However, if you’re baking more than four at a time, you’ll need to increase the baking time.
+I usually increase it by about 15 minutes for every two additional potatoes.

 Potatoes are Good For You!

 Don’t let the low-carb craze scare you away from a perfect baked potato at dinner.
 They’re actually very good for you!
 Here’s why: